Nette Database

 .

-Additionally, you can monitor connection events using the onConnect
+Additionally, you can monitor events related to the connection using the onConnect

 $database->onConnect[] = function($database) {